AnthonyLaiuppa/map/README.md

 MapSnatch
 ======

-A simple CLI tool meant to generate a mapping of a domain consisting of all of its subdomains as well as URL paths present on its top level domain.
-The tool will also attempt a GET request to assess which (sub)domains are reachable.
+Tool for automating information gathering and reconaissance of domains and subdomains

+What this tool can do:
+1. Find all subdomains of a domain *Using sublist3r*
+2. Determine which are alive/reachable
+3. Harvest, map, and spider the entireity of the domains site tree
+4. Harvest, map, and spider the entireity of all _subdomains_ *In progress*

-**Usage:** map --domain=example.com
+**Usage:** map --domain=example.com --substatus=True

 **Installaion:**